Ford joins competitors in growing car-sharing field

-(Reuters) - Ford Motor Co (F.N) will test new car-sharing programs with U.S. and UK partners as part of a strategy to embrace alternatives to traditional car ownership, including more flexible on-demand models.
+June 23 (Reuters) - Ford Motor Co will test new car-sharing programs with U.S. and UK partners as part of a strategy to embrace alternatives to traditional car ownership, including more flexible on-demand models.

 Ford’s finance arm is launching pilot car-sharing programs with Getaround in the United States and easyCar Club in London, Ford Chief Executive Officer Mark Fields said Tuesday evening.
 The automaker last month announced a similar on-demand pilot called GoDrive in London.